Chris-Perkins/CodeForces-Solutions/readme.md

 <li>IDLE</li>
 </ul>

-If you're trying to gauge my current skill, consult the log and review the most recent programs.

 In general, the higher you go up in lexographical order of the suffix letter, the harder the problem.
 <ol>
 <li>158B is harder than 158A</li>